ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 In an extreme scenario, the survival of humanity itself could supersede both software freedom and commercial interests.

-## Conclusion: Towards 21 century Software Freedom Philosophy
+## Conclusion: Toward a 21st-Century Software Freedom Philosophy

-AI has changed the nature of software, particularly when it comes to source code.
-Potential paths forward include:
+AI has fundamentally changed what we mean by “software,” especially regarding source code.
+Potential ways forward include:

-1. **Adapting the technology** so it fits the original freedoms set out in the 1980s.
-This means reduce cost of computation with more small models, cost of comprehension with more interpretability technique, and cost of conscience with more built-in security mechanisms.
-2. **Revising or extending the freedoms** to accommodate newer AI paradigms.
-This can be dropping the wording of source code and lowering the expectation of interpretability from the freedoms.
-Focusing on the public good aspects like reproducibility and accessiblity for scientists and builder communities.
-Finally adding some drops of ethical elements in it.
+1. **Adapting the Technology**
+   Reduce the computational burden with smaller models, increase interpretability through better techniques, and embed stronger security mechanisms to address ethical concerns.
+In essence, reshape AI so it better fits the 1980s freedoms.

+2. **Revising or Extending the Freedoms**
+   Update terminology around “source code,” recognizing that giant weight matrices are not inherently human-readable.
+Place greater emphasis on reproducibility and accessibility for researchers and developers, while folding in ethical considerations that the original frameworks did not explicitly address.

+3. **Combining Both Approaches**
-3. **Combining both approaches** in a way that balances openness, practicality, and ethical considerations.
+   Strike a balance between openness, practicality, and ethical safeguards—leveraging flexible technology while preserving the spirit of software freedom.

-What would be a up-to-date philosophical concept that is on par with the technology developement is remains to be answered.
+Ultimately, **what an up-to-date philosophical framework for software freedom looks like in an AI-driven world remains an open question.** As technology continues to evolve, so must our notions of freedom, collaboration, and responsibility.

 [^vibe]: https://x.com/karpathy/status/1886192184808149383
 [^freedom]: https://www.gnu.org/bulletins/bull1.txt